 DMAA is a stimulant and vasoconstrictor, that is, it narrows blood vessels and arteries and increases blood pressure.
 FDA warns this could lead to problems such as heart attack, shortness of breath, and tightening of the chest.
 There is limited scientific research on the safety of DMAA, but products containing DMAA have been linked to several serious adverse events such as liver injury, cardiac arrest, stroke, brain hemorrhage (bleeding in the brain), and death (following physical exertion).
 Numerous reports of adverse events involving products containing DMAA helped lead to FDA’s decision to prohibit the use of DMAA in dietary supplements.

-Why is DMAA prohibited for use by Military Service Members?
+Why is DMAA prohibited for use by Service Members?

 DoD follows federal guidelines with regard to dietary supplements, and in April 2013, FDA declared DMAA illegal for use as a dietary supplement ingredient.
-DMAA presents a readiness risk to Military Service Members and is included on the OPSS list of dietary supplement “ingredients” prohibited by the Department of Defense.
+DMAA presents a readiness risk to Service Members and is included on the DoD Prohibited Dietary Supplement Ingredients list.

 How can I tell if my product contains DMAA?